Robertson brothers (pastoralists): Robert Robertson

+Robert "Bob" Robertson (5 November 1846 – 16 December 1928) was born in Lyndoch and educated at Adelaide Educational Institution, winning prizes in December 1860, June 1861, June 1863, December 1863, June 1864.

-Robert "Bob" Robertson (5 November 1846 – 16 December 1928), although he never learned a trade, was remarkably handy with tools and carpentry work.
-He did all the joinery, roofing, and all the woodwork at both Chowilla and Bookmark, and like his brother, was famous for instrument-making, having made three cellos and a violin.
-The cabin of W. A. Robertson's motorboat Lotus was also his handiwork.
+Although he never learned a trade, was remarkably handy with tools and carpentry work.
+He did all the joinery, roofing, and other woodwork at both Chowilla and Bookmark, and like his brother, was famous for instrument-making, having made three cellos and a violin.
+The cabin of his son W. A. Robertson's motorboat Lotus was also his handiwork.

 Robert was an excellent pigeon shooter and won many trophies in Melbourne and elsewhere with his well-known Purdey gun.
-He was also an excellent rifle shot, and won a match at Smithfield, using the left shoulder, as his right was blackened while practising.
+He was also an excellent rifle shot, and won a match at Smithfield, despite using the left shoulder, as his right was blackened while practising.